New coaching qualifications ?

 For information please email me personally as soon as possible (Attn: Paula Clements)

+I will pass to the relevant person in the ABRS.
 Send name, address and a brief & simple 2 sentence description of current situation regarding background training & reasons for qualification requirement to: email@example.com

 For those who are aiming for the UKCC/ECC qualification we suggest you make sure you are up to speed on what the assessment days require.
 Lingfield offers an online teaching preparation course suitable for those training for a teaching qualification in future.
 This includes information on how people learn, lesson plans and preparation ideas for various types of lessons and risk assessments etc.